CleanMyMac free alternative (and cheap picks)

-CleanMyMac is a good app.
-But it bundles about a dozen separate jobs into one subscription.
-If you only need one or two of those jobs, you can do better by picking a focused tool for each.
+Looking for a free alternative to CleanMyMac?
+CleanMyMac is a good app, but it bundles about a dozen separate jobs into one subscription.
+If you only need one or two of those jobs, you can do better with a focused free or cheap tool for each one.
 Total cost: roughly $15 once, versus roughly $200 over five years.
 This post breaks it down by job, not by "which suite is better."

 Why look for alternatives?